digitallysavvy/group-video-chat/Guide.md

 }
 ```

-Now that we have our core Agora events set up, the next set of listeners we add for the buttons in the `local-media-controls`.
+Now that we have our core Agora events set up, the next set of listeners we add are for the buttons in the `local-media-controls`.

 ```javascript
 const addLocalMediaControlListeners = () => {